 Leopold, Carson, Penfold.
 When we look back on the past 100 years, we must thank all three, especially the brilliant, humble, feisty little guy who created outdoor recreation, conservation and environmental legacies that will enrich America for generations to come.
 Joe Penfold not only performed in legendary fashion, he was the model for all who hope to be remembered as “a conservationist.”

 Jack Lorenz served as executive director of the Izaak Walton League from May 1974 to June 1992.
-He won OWAA’s top conservation award, the Jade of Chiefs Award, in 1985.
+He won OWAA’s top conservation award, the Circle of Chiefs Award, in 1985.
 Lorenz has been an OWAA member since 1968.